President’s Message on Sustainability

 Apart from the tenets of Indigenous Rights, respect for our host communities demands that we do the right thing, knocking on the door of communities to ask their permission to access their land, irrespective of the legal right conferred on the Company as holder of the mineral concession block by the federal government.
 We withdraw from communities that are not ready or willing to provide access, focusing our work on those areas where access has been granted.

 Sustainability starts with the small things: our guides from the communities live in fly-camps with our exploration, environmental, and water management crews, sharing the same very basic tented accommodation, using the same sleeping gear, eating the same food, drinking the same water after enduring the hardship of the jungle during our workday.
-This provides an opportunity for the development of mutual respect, us learning from the communities and the communities seeing how we treat the environment, trying to minimize our footprint in everything we do: how we treat the water around us, how we manage our waste, our monitoring of fauna and flora so that we’re gathering baseline environmental information while we’re exploring.
+This provides an opportunity for the development of mutual respect, us learning from the communities and the communities seeing how we treat the environment, trying to minimize our footprint in everything we do: how we treat the water around us, how we manage our waste, and our monitoring of fauna and flora so that we’re gathering baseline environmental information while we’re exploring.

 Our management of waste in the drilling camps introduces communities, many for the first time, to sewage management, management of compostable items from the kitchen, recycling, and removal of non-recyclable waste.
 Interest by the local communities has led to requests to implement similar waste management systems in their communities – where there is no such service provided by municipal authorities.
 Each person who learns about the impact of waste on the environment is one less person adding to general pollution of a near-pristine environment.